stujo/agile-git-workflow/README.md

 A simple GitHub git workflow for agile teams based on issues and pull requests

+This workflow does not guarantee a working master, if that is required a staging branch can be used, but that is beyond the scope of this document

 #Rules
 1. Never work on ``master``
 2. Pulling ``master`` should never create a merge commit